Rosemary Museminali: Political and diplomatic career

 After her arrival in Rwanda, Museminali began working in the Ministry of Social Welfare, assisting other refugees trying to return to the country and attempting to reunite families torn apart by the genocide.
 She remained with the ministry for five years, before moving to work as Secretary General of the Rwandan Red Cross, a role she held for only a brief period.
-In 2000, Museminali was appointed ambassador for Rwanda to the United Kingdom, including additional roles as ambassador to the Republic of Ireland and the Scandinavian countries.
+In 2000, Museminali was appointed ambassador for Rwanda to the United Kingdom, including additional roles as ambassador to Ireland and the Scandinavian countries.
 She remained in this position, based in London, for five years.

 On her return to Rwanda in 2005, Museminali was appointed by President Paul Kagame to the role of junior minister at the Ministry of Foreign Affairs (MINAFFET), responsible for international cooperation.
 She was promoted in March 2008 to the position of foreign minister, in overall charge of the ministry.
 During her time as foreign minister, she prioritised the maintenance of peace and security Rwanda, as well as pushing to build peace internationally.
 As part of the latter aim, she oversaw Rwanda's involvement in the United Nations–African Union Mission in Darfur.
 She also worked internationally to develop Rwanda's economy.
 In December 2009, President Kagame sacked Museminali, replacing her with Minister of Information Louise Mushikiwabo in a reshuffle.
 Museminali was not offered another position in the government.

 Some time after leaving the government, Museminali moved to Addis Ababa to work for the Joint United Nations Programme on HIV/AIDS (UNAIDS), as its representative to both the African Union and the United Nations Economic Commission for Africa.
 She remains in this role as of 2016.